Trusted WordPress tutorials, when you need them most.

 Pricing: You can buy WishList Member starting from $149.50 per year.

-4. Paid Memberships Pro
+4. Paid Memberships Pro – Best Budget-Friendly Option

 Paid Memberships Pro

-We have tested it thoroughly to learn about all its features, and you can see our Paid Memberships Pro review for additional details.
+We have tested it thoroughly to learn about all its features, and you can see our full Paid Memberships Pro review for additional details.

 The free version of Paid Memberships Pro offers 28 different types of content restrictions.

-For example, you can limit access to a specific number of page views before hitting the paywall, show sneak peeks or hide the restricted content entirely, and drip feed access based on a schedule.
+For example, you can limit access to a specific number of page views before hitting the paywall, show sneak peeks or hide the restricted content entirely, and drip-feed access based on a schedule.

 You can even offer directories to view other member profiles or create personalized content based on membership level.

-That said, when we looked at the paid version, we found that it gives you more control and advanced features.
+When we looked at the paid version, we found that it gives you more control and advanced features.

 Additionally, you get a ton of addons like Google Analytics and eCommerce tracking, premium support, advanced checkout page customizations, and more.